What’s The Best Way To Continue Leash Training At This Age?

 Regular practice sessions

-Regular practice sessions are fundamental to reinforce leash training and maintain good behavior. daily walks or training sessions to ensure that your dog receives consistent practice and continues to build on their skills.
+Regular practice sessions are fundamental to reinforce leash training and maintain good behavior.
+Schedule daily walks or training sessions to ensure that your dog receives consistent practice and continues to build on their skills.
 Consistency and repetition are key in establishing long-lasting obedience and reliable leash manners.

 Reinforcing training throughout the dog's life